 Inlays and onlays are a preferred CEREC treatment option (where possible) as they allow you to maintain your natural tooth structure.

-- CEREC crowns conserve tooth structure, require fewer injections, less drilling, and less time out of your schedule.
+- CEREC same day crowns conserve tooth structure, require fewer injections, less drilling, and less time out of your schedule.

 - Restorations contain no metal